-No matter what the specifics of the condition or the situation, a cancer diagnosis can prove to be one of life’s most frightening and difficult challenges – but no matter how the situation may seem, you never have to face it alone.
-At Orange County CyberKnife, we’re proud to provide world-class cancer treatments from our state-of-the-art cancer treatment center, helping patients throughout the greater Orange County area beat cancer without surgery and get back to a normal life.
-We treat a wide variety of cancerous conditions, including any stage of colon or rectal cancer.
+At Orange County CyberKnife, we’re proud to provide world-class cancer treatments from our state-of-the-art cancer treatment center, helping patients throughout the greater Orange County area beat cancer without colorectal cancer surgery.
+We treat a wide variety of cancerous conditions, including any stage of the colon or rectal cancer.

-Generally, colorectal cancers don’t begin as a cancerous tumor – instead, they form as a precancerous growth called a polyp.
-Polyps may form anywhere along the inner lining of the colon or the rectum, and while all polyps are serious and many will eventually turn into cancer, not all colorectal polyps will become cancerous.
-The chances of a given polyp morphing into cancer depend on the type of polyp.
+Generally, colorectal cancers don’t begin as a cancerous tumor – instead, they form as a precancerous growth called a polyp that forms anywhere along the inner lining of the colon or the rectum.
+While all polyps are serious and can turn into cancer, not all will.
+The chances of a polyp morphing into cancer depend on whether it is either of the following types:

-In general, the larger the tumor and the more it has spread, the more serious the cancerous condition and the higher the stage.
-Your doctor will perform a number of tests to determine the stage of your colorectal cancer.
-The stage of your cancer affects the treatment options available to you.
+The larger the tumor and the more it has spread, the higher the stage.
+Your doctor will perform a number of tests to determine the stage of the disease and determine the best colorectal cancer treatment.

 Colorectal cancer is serious at any stage, and even precancerous polyps should be treated as quickly as possible.
-If you or a loved one have been diagnosed with polyps or colorectal cancer, OC CyberKnife is here to help.
-As a leading radiation therapy clinic serving the Orange County area, we’ve helped countless patients beat colorectal cancer and many other conditions without the need for invasive surgery, helping them return to a healthy, normal life as quickly as possible.
-Call us today at 714.962.7100 to schedule your consultation.
-Working together, we’ll help you beat cancer and reclaim your life.
+If you or a loved one have been diagnosed with polyps or colorectal cancer, Orange County CyberKnife is here to help.
+As a leading radiation therapy clinic, we’ve helped countless patients beat colorectal cancer and many other conditions without invasive surgery, helping them return to a healthy, normal life as quickly as possible.
+Call us today at 714-962-7100 or reach out online for a consultation.